reactome/zabbix-setup/hosts/prod/jmxconfig/README.md

 You can read more about enabling JMX remote here: https://tomcat.apache.org/tomcat-7.0-doc/monitoring.html#Enabling_JMX_Remote

 You will also need to generate keys and certificates for JMX.
 Self-signed certificates should be fine.
 There are many guides on how to do this, here is one: https://docs.oracle.com/javadb/10.10.1.2/adminguide/cadminsslkeys.html#cadminsslkeys

+...You might have noticed that `-Dcom.sun.management.jmxremote.ssl=false` and `-Dcom.sun.management.jmxremote.registry.ssl=false` and `-Dcom.sun.management.jmxremote.ssl.need.client.auth=false` in the command above.
+I've not had much luck enabling SSL for JMX.
+From what I can tell, it might be a problem with Tomcat.
+Upgrading tomcat, or (even better) moving to a new version of Tomcat might resolve this problem.